CHARTER & HISTORY

 Program Focus and Outcomes:

-PBLA has grown significantly since it was established 20 years ago - from 20 students in 1996 to 215 students in 2020.
+PBLA has grown significantly from 20 students in 1996 to 215 students in 2020.
 Students continue to attend the Porter-Billups Leadership Academy for the 3-week Academy at no cost to the student or their families.
 However, the costs incurred to the Academy include bus transportation for students, breakfast and lunches, additional teachers for smaller class sizes, changes to the curriculum to meet the contemporary needs of the students, the addition of equipment and supplies and a year round liaison who recruits and communicates with current students as well as student alums.

 The result of the year-round work with PBLA high school students speaks for itself.
 Key indicators of the Academy's success is evidenced in the high school graduation rate of 99.5% for the 202 PBLA alums.
 Current statistics for PBLA graduates are as follows:

 PBLA serves 215 students grades 4-12 each summer at Regis University